 Thanks, Raffi.
 I agree that it's not clear.

 WordPress doesn't have this problem because 'private' and 'draft' are both "post statuses", and thus are mutually exclusive.
 For SP, we've separated privacy out, so that you can have drafts of papers that are marked private.

 What's happening here is that a paper in Draft is only available to the author, while a "published" private paper can be seen by anyone (readers, members of associated groups) with permission to see the paper.

 Sam, do you have any ideas about how to codify this workflow with some clever button text?

-#2 Updated by Samantha Raddatz over 3 years ago
+#2 Updated by Samantha Raddatz almost 4 years ago

 This one is tricky for sure, and something we grappled with before the release too.
 Thanks for bringing it to our attention, Raffi.

 1) Consolidate the privacy and draft settings in to a single location (see attached mockup) so that the difference between draft and private is spelled out.
 Remove the 'Save Draft' button as well, so that there's no way to mark a paper 'private' and then click save draft.
 Basically, papers are either draft, public, or private, no combination of those is possible in the interface.

 2) Either: a) Make the 'Publish' button text dynamic to reflect the settings choice for the paper ('Publish Publicly', 'Publish Privately', or 'Save Draft); or b) Use the space where the 'Save Draft' button used to be to indicate the status of the paper ('Public', 'Private', 'Draft') and the button always says 'Save Changes' or something along those lines.